2014–2015 Minnesota State Parks Permit

 Four seasons of outdoor fun!

-A year-round permit provides unlimited access to all 75 Minnesota state parks and recreation areas for a full year from the month of purchase.
+A year-round permit provides unlimited visits to all 75 Minnesota state parks and recreation areas for a full year from the month of purchase.

 By purchasing a permit, you help maintain and improve the natural resources, facilities, and education and outreach programs that make Minnesota's state parks among the best in the nation.